Charles I of Austria: Proclamations of November 1918

 Although it has widely been cited as an "abdication", the word itself was never used in either proclamation.
 Indeed, he deliberately avoided using the word abdication in the hope that the people of either Austria or Hungary would vote to recall him.
 Privately, Charles left no doubt that he believed himself to be the rightful emperor.
-He wrote to Friedrich Gustav Piffl, the Archbishop of Vienna:
+He wrote to Friedrich Gustav Cardinal Piffl, the Archbishop of Vienna:

 Instead, on 12 November, the day after he issued his proclamation, the independent Republic of German-Austria was proclaimed, followed by the proclamation of the First Hungarian Republic on 16 November.
 An uneasy truce-like situation ensued and persisted until 23 to 24 March 1919, when Charles left for Switzerland, escorted by the commander of the small British guard detachment at Eckartsau, Lieutenant Colonel Edward Lisle Strutt.

 As the imperial train left Austria on 24 March, Charles issued another proclamation in which he confirmed his claim of sovereignty, declaring that:

 The newly established republican government of Austria was not aware of this "Manifesto of Feldkirch" at this time—it had been dispatched only to King Alfonso XIII of Spain and to Pope Benedict XV through diplomatic channels—and politicians in power were irritated by the Emperor's departure without explicit abdication.

 The Austrian Parliament responded on 3 April with the Habsburg Law, which dethroned and banished the Habsburgs.
 Charles was barred from ever returning to Austria.
 Other male Habsburgs could only return if they renounced all intentions of reclaiming the defunct throne and accepted the status of ordinary citizens.
 Another law passed on the same day abolished all nobility in Austria.
 In Switzerland, Charles and his family briefly took residence at Castle Wartegg near Rorschach at Lake Constance, and later moved to Château de Prangins at Lake Geneva on 20 May.

 Attempts to reclaim throne of Hungary

 Following the restoration of the Kingdom of Hungary, encouraged by Hungarian royalists ("legitimists"), Charles sought twice in 1921 to reclaim the throne of Hungary, but failed largely because Hungary's regent, Admiral Miklós Horthy (the last commander of the Imperial and Royal Navy), refused to support Charles's restoration.
 Horthy's action was declared "treasonous" by royalists.
 Critics suggest that Horthy's actions were more firmly grounded in political reality than those of Charles and his supporters.
 Indeed, neighbouring countries had threatened to invade Hungary if Charles tried to regain the throne.
+Princess Zita however, claimed that Charles had come to a verbal agreement with the French prime minister and foreign minister Aristide Briand (who had supported Charles' peace efforts in 1917) regarding a Habsburg restoration in Hungary, which meant it would receive French recognition and military backing if successful.
+In the event of the attempt failing, Briand would deny all involvement, which he indeed did during both attempts.
 Later in 1921, the Hungarian parliament formally nullified the Pragmatic Sanction, an act that effectively dethroned the Habsburgs in Hungary.